MCui1997/README-Generator/Dev/Sample Project.md

 # Installation

-Sample installation instructions, install packages.
+Install the main content and all appropriate files.

 # Usage

-Usage instructions in the form of running thorugh VS Code.
+Use the files properly.

 # License

-This project is under the MIT license.
+This project is under the BSD3 license.

 # Contribution
-3 Contributors plus myself
+Me and friends

 # Tests
-Please test carefully
+Test this multiple times with different sites.

 # Contact with Questions